 “ We serve tikoy too, although we pronounce it differently.
 The word is actually a melding of 2 languages.
 The Hokkien dialect “ti” means sweet, and the Malay word “kueh” which means cake or pastry.
 We normally present it to the gods during the 15 days of Chinese New Year.
 The belief is that during these 15 days, the lesser/demi-gods go up to heaven to report on the mortals’ behavior for the past year.
 So we mortals try to sweeten what they say with sweet foods, and “tikoy” is one of them.”

-How to cook Tikoy or Nian Gao for the Chinese Lunar New Year
+How to cook Tikoy or Nian Gao- Sweet Rice Cakes for the Chinese Lunar New Year

-- 2 to 3 whole pieces beaten, for coating tikoy strips eggs
+- 2 to 3 whole eggs beaten, for coating tikoy

-- 1/4 cup for pan frying tikoy vegetable or corn oil
+- 1/4 cup vegetable oil for pan frying tikoy; add more as needed

 - Pre-grease with cooking spray a large, sharp knife and the cutting board for slicing the tikoy.
-Peel off the plastic and banana leaf wrappers from the tikoy.
+Peel off the wrappers from the tikoy.
 On a large, dry cutting board, slice the tikoy rice cake in thin strips, about 2-inch length.

 - In a medium sized bowl with the beaten eggs, soak the tikoy strips.
 Make sure tikoy is coated evenly with the egg.

-- Over medium high heat, add the cooking oil to the large skillet or frying pan.
+- Over medium high heat, add the cooking oil to the large skillet or wok.
 After 1 to 2 minutes when oil is hot enough, pan fry the tikoy slices dipped in egg.
-The egg-covered tikoy should take a minute or two on each side to firm up to a crisp slice.
+The egg-coated tikoy should take a minute or two on each side to firm up to a crisp slice.
 Remove from the skillet and drain on paper towels or parchment paper to minimize the excess oil.

 - These are good for a snack or a side.
 Serve the slices warm with piping-hot tea.